In 1932, Katharine Hepburn arrived in Hollywood.

 And at first, things looked good.

 On January 17, 1938, preview audiences in Los Angeles loved the film.
-And when Baby officially premiered on the West Coast in February, the film’s future continued to look promising.
+When Baby officially premiered on the West Coast in February, the film’s future continued to look promising.

-Then something funny happened: as Baby traveled east, audiences lost interest.
+But as Bringing Up Baby traveled east, audiences lost interest.

 After one week of poor turnout at Radio City, Bringing Up Baby was pulled, earning a measly $70,000 at the theater.

-It seemed that filmgoers believed the snide review of New York Times critic Frank S. Nugent, who said of Baby that:
+It seemed that enough filmgoers believed, or agreed, with snide reviews of the film, such as that of New York Times critic Frank S. Nugent:

 “If you’ve never been to the movies, Bringing Up Baby will be all new to you—a zany-ridden product of the goofy farce school.
 But who hasn’t been to the movies?”